WOMEN & SPORT

-Are they one of our "Fair Sport Award" winners?
+Are they one of our "Fair Sport Award" winners or a rotten tomato?

 We at WRN do not think it is right that Parkrun are recording runners times by self-identified "gender identity".
 We believe that sex is real, and sex matters for sports, and we wrote to Parkrun to explain why their policy of recording gender identity instead of sex hurts women.

 You can download that letter below.
 If you agree with us, please write to Parkrun with your own views.
 Send a hard copy to:

 CEO Russ Jefferys - Parkrun UK, Frameworks, 2 Sheen Road, RICHMOND, Surrey TW9 1AE

 On 26th May 2023 Heather Binning appeared on BBC - The Context in response to the encouraging news from British Cycling, who have produced a new policy that will outlaw men and boys from entering competitive events meant for women and girls.
 The policy will be enacted at the end of the year.

 British Cycling has not changed its other policies, including its policy of not advertising that trans-identifying males may access what are described as 'women-only' recreational rides.
 This is our response.

 Fair Play For Women: Fair Play For Women is a campaigning and consultancy group which raises awareness, provides evidence and analysis, and works to protect the rights of women and girls in the UK.